Minimum acceptable rate of return

-In business and for engineering economics in both industrial engineering and civil engineering practice, the minimum acceptable rate of return, often abbreviated MARR, or hurdle rate is the minimum rate of return on a project a manager or company is willing to accept before starting a project, given its risk and the opportunity cost of forgoing other projects.
+In corporate finance, business, and engineering economics - in both industrial engineering and civil engineering - the minimum acceptable rate of return (often abbreviated MARR) is the minimum rate of return on a project a manager or company is willing to accept.

 A synonym seen in many contexts is minimum attractive rate of return.

-The hurdle rate is frequently used as a synonym of cutoff rate, benchmark and cost of capital.
-It is used to conduct preliminary analysis of proposed projects and generally increases with increased risk.
+The term hurdle rate (or cutoff rate) is also frequently used as a synonym, particularly in corporate finance, where the benchmark is often the cost of capital.